-CabGrid supports PayPal payments with no add-ons required.
-You simply add your PayPal address under the OPTIONS tab in the CabGrid Pro admin.
-(For more general setup info, see configuring your PayPal account in CabGrid).
+CabGrid supports PayPal without any add-ons.
+Simply add your PayPal email address under the OPTIONS tab in CabGrid Pro admin.
+(For complete setup instructions, see configuring your PayPal account in CabGrid).

-To include a link in the acknowledgement email, you will need to construct a special PayPal link that includes certain details.
-This link can then be added to the booking acknowledgement email.
+To add a payment link to the acknowledgement email, you need to create a special PayPal link with booking details.
+You can use CabGrid’s text-substitution codes to automatically include journey details in the link.

-In this example we are using the vehicle and pick-up and destination locations as the description, the CabGrid booking ref as the item number, the total for the booking, and the currency code:
+This example uses the vehicle type, pickup and destination locations as the description, the booking reference number, total booking cost, and currency code:

 https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&[email protected]&item_name=///vehicle///%20///To_Area///-///From_Area///%20///pickupDate///&item_number=///cabGridProBookingID///&amount=///price///¤cy_code=///currencyCode///

-Now, you just need to add the link to your acknowledgement email with accompanying explanatory text:
+Now add this link to your acknowledgement email with explanatory text:

-The CabGrid Booking Management add-on plugin records taxi booking requests in the WordPress admin.
-This means a page can be constructed directly on your site to accept bookings via any installed payment mechanism (PayPal, Stripe, etc.)
+The CabGrid Booking Management add-on plugin stores taxi booking requests in your WordPress admin.
+This allows you to create a page on your website that accepts payments through any installed payment system (PayPal, Stripe, etc.)

-- You will need to set up a custom page on your site that will display the payment form.
+- Create a custom page on your website to display the payment form.
 For instructions, see the Custom Post-Booking Payment Page section on the Booking Management v2 page.

 [cabGridBookingsPayment]

-- The URL of this page will for the basis of the payment link in your acknowledgement email.
+- The URL of this custom page will be used in your payment link.

 {URL-of-custom-booking-page}/?e={customer-email-address}&sid={cabgrid-booking-id}